vedantbhawnani/EntryEssential/README.md

 **Contributions:**

-For any contributions to enhance the Gate Management System, feel free to open an issue or submit a pull request with any bug fixes, feature suggestions, or improvements.
+For any contributions to enhance EntryEssentials, feel free to open an issue or submit a pull request with any bug fixes, feature suggestions, or improvements.